 Comfortable safari cars

 The Tanzanian tourism industry maintains a high level of standard, which extends to safari vehicles.
-When you book with Royal Climb and Safaris, there is no compromise about driving in a van for your safari – you will certainly be in a modern, comfortable safari vehicle.
+When you book with Royal Climb and Safaris there is no compromise of driving in a van for your safari – you will certainly be in a modern, comfortable safari vehicle.

 Luxury lodges and camps

 Accommodations in Tanzania have earned a reputation for excellent hospitality.
 There are many award-winning camps and lodges throughout national parks that cater to high-end clientele.

 Visitors to Tanzania are sure to have a luxury experience throughout their stay.
 You may be in a remote location on the edge of the Tarangire River, the Serengeti plains or with an exquisite view of the Great Rift Valley; but you’re sure to be drinking fine wine, eating chef-prepared meals and be offered all the luxuries of any four or five-star hotel.